TencentAILabHealthcare/SOTIP/README.md

 https://github.com/TencentAILabHealthcare/SOTIP/tree/master/SOTIP_analysis/
 <br>

-Please install Jupyter in order to open this notebook.
+Please install Jupyter in order to open these notebooks.

+Please download demo datasets from 10.6084/m9.figshare.18516128.

 ## How to install?